jfcloutier/karma_system/design_notes/acting.md

   * A plan is active if the directives in it are neither all `executed` nor all `failed`
   * An activation prediction is sent to the umwelt about a directive as having activation status:
     * `executed` to cause the execution of plans the umwelt built for the directive
-      * but only if the CA is experiencing the activation of the goal the plan was built for as `executing`
-    * else `planned` to cause the activation of the directive to be planned by the umwelt
+    * `planned` to cause the activation of the directive to be planned by the umwelt
-      * but only if the directive is observed as `relevant` and all other directives in the plan are observed as either `relevant`, `planning`, `planned`, `executing` or `executed`
-    * else `relevant` to validate that the directive is (still) meaningful to the CA's umwelt
+    * `relevant` to otherwise validate that the directive is (still) meaningful to the CA's umwelt
 * Note that only "affirmative" goal activation predictions are made (`relevant`, `planned` or `executed`)

 During the `observe` phase, a CA: